JanneMattila/powerplatform-demo/README.md

 - **Parent App** → **Dependent Apps** (children)
 - When you deploy/extract a parent app with cascading enabled, all dependent apps are processed automatically

+### Automatic Deployment via Pull Requests

+The Deploy Solution workflow can be automatically triggered when `*_unmanaged.zip` files are modified in a pull request:

+1. **Create/Update Solution Files**: When you export solutions and commit the `*_unmanaged.zip` files to a branch
+2. **Create Pull Request**: Open a PR with changes to files matching `SolutionGroups/**/*_unmanaged.zip`
+3. **Automatic Trigger**: The Deploy Solution workflow automatically runs
+4. **Auto-Detection**: The workflow detects the solution group and app name from the changed file path
+   - Example: `SolutionGroups/Library/LibraryTables_unmanaged.zip` → deploys "Library -> LibraryTables"
+5. **Deployment**: The solution is deployed to the appropriate environment (QA for non-main branches, Production for main branch)

+**Benefits:**
+- Automated deployment pipeline triggered by code changes
+- Consistent deployment process for both manual and automatic triggers
+- Clear audit trail through pull request history

 ### Example Dependency Chain